lzenner/themed_tweaks/themed_tweaks/readme.themed_tweaks.english.txt

 ------------------------------------------------------------------------
 Adds comments about the situation based upon INT and WIS and quest options based on various stats ** TODO: Weak Poison dialogue options need to be added to Caelar scene at bridge
-	     Add dialogue option to Caelar scene at bridge about scrying pool scene with H-man (if viewed) Ask Eltan to interview the fallen paladin in his cells once he sobers up
+	     Add dialogue option to Caelar scene at bridge about scrying pool scene with Hephernaan (if viewed) Ask Eltan to interview the fallen paladin in his cells once he sobers up Add dialogue option about Historical Treatise to Caelar scene at bridge

 ------------------------------------------------------------------------
 SoD - Ditch tour-guide Corwin Schael - by Lauriel